wpeC.jpg (33803 bytes)

 disappeared.
 Many were tortured and pushed out of air planes.
 There were no trials.
 The dictatorship

 ran up huge debts in failed projects and the Falkland/Malvinas Islands War.
-Unemployment and international
+(Compare this with George

-funds being exhausted and the countries balance of trade worsening, wealthy Argentines converted their
+With government funds being exhausted and the countries balance of trade worsening, wealthy Argentines converted

-money to Dollars and took it out of the country for safety/ This encouraged a "run on the Banks".
+their money to Dollars and took it out of the country for safety, This encouraged a "run on the Banks".

 "The official unemployment rate approached 20 percent and more than 40 percent